platformsh/platformsh-docs/sites/platform/src/dedicated-environments/backups-restores.md

 ## Dedicated Generation 3

-For Dedicated Generation 3 environments, [automated backups](environments/backup.md#use-automated-backups) are retained for a specific amount of time depending on their type and your [backup schedule](/environments/backup.md#backup-schedule).
+For Dedicated Generation 3 Environments, [automated backups](environments/backup.md#use-automated-backups) are retained for a specific amount of time depending on their type and your [backup schedule](/environments/backup.md#backup-schedule).
 [Manual backups](/environments/backup.md#create-a-manual-backup) are retained until you delete them or replace them with another backup.

 |Type            |Basic                |Advanced         |Premium    |
 |----------------|---------------------|-----------------|-----------|